TechYeeXiong/VPN-in-VM/README.md

 <img src="https://i.imgur.com/vRvqXPH.png" height="80%" width="80%" alt="Create A Resource Group"/>
 </p>
 <p>
-Choose any region however you need to keep the region the same when creating a virtual machine as well
+You need to keep the region the same for a resource group and virtual machine.
 </p>
 <br />